Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - No Name Given: The only ones to receive names are minor Red Shirt "Aphid" and their leaders Owen and Edward, whose names were only revealed via Word of God.

-- Outside-Context Villain: The Wolves are the first malevolent force that Rick's group encounters upon entering the Washington area.
+- Outside-Context Problem: The Wolves are the first malevolent force that Rick's group encounters upon entering the Washington area.
 Rick's inner circle becomes aware of their presence, but Alexandria is completely unaware until they're literally trying to burn down their doorstep.

 - Redshirt Army: Almost none of the Wolves are given any character and only exist as a group of barbarians attacking innocent safe zones.